 - Improving opportunities for veterans: With the College Board, we hosted a conference on November 14, 2018 on expanding access for veterans to colleges and universities with high graduation rates.

-- Higher education in prisons: As part of a grant to ITHAKA from The Andrew W. Mellon Foundation, we are reviewing the landscape of postsecondary correctional education programs (PSCEs) and conducting original research on PSCE teaching and student success.
+- Higher education in prisons: As part of a grant to ITHAKA from the Mellon Foundation, we are reviewing the landscape of postsecondary correctional education programs (PSCEs) and conducting original research on PSCE teaching and student success.